 Truck accidents caused by signage and road conditions

-Hidden, missing or improper signage and inadequate road conditions play an equally important role in truck accidents.
+The Law Center truck accident lawyers believe hidden, missing or improper signage and inadequate road conditions play an equally important role in truck accidents.
 Temporary signage, especially along designated road or highway construction zones can be dangerous for trucks and passenger vehicles.
 These signs often warn drivers and motorists of sudden or unusual conditions or the presence of obstacles on roadways.
 For example, these signal sudden curves, changes in speed limit, uneven surfaces or the presence of road crews and parked construction vehicles.
 Due to the temporary and sometimes inconspicuous placement of these signs, drivers may not be aware and unknowingly enter into a precarious zone without taking proper precautions.
 This can result in serious injury and danger to other motorists.

 What are the common injuries of truck accidents?

+The Law Center truck accident lawyers are very familiar with supporting their clients through injuries due to truck accidents.
 As aforementioned, trucks can cause serious damage to an object or vehicle in the event of an accident.
 Collisions with trucks often result in the following injuries and may require significant medical treatment: